Nouvelle AI

-Nouvelle artificial intelligence (AI) is an approach to artificial intelligence pioneered in the 1980s by Rodney Brooks, who was then part of MIT artificial intelligence laboratory.
+Nouvelle artificial intelligence (Nouvelle AI) is an approach to artificial intelligence pioneered in the 1980s by Rodney Brooks, who was then part of MIT artificial intelligence laboratory.
 Nouvelle AI differs from classical AI by aiming to produce robots with intelligence levels similar to insects.
-Researchers believe that intelligence can emerge organically from simple behaviors as these intelligences interacted with the "real world," instead of using the constructed worlds which symbolic AIs typically needed to have programmed into them.
+Researchers believe that intelligence can emerge organically from simple behaviors as these intelligences interacted with the "real world", instead of using the constructed worlds which symbolic AIs typically needed to have programmed into them.

 Motivation

 The differences between nouvelle AI and symbolic AI are apparent in early robots Shakey and Freddy.
 These robots contained an internal model (or "representation") of their micro-worlds consisting of symbolic descriptions.
 As a result, this structure of symbols had to be renewed as the robot moved or the world changed.

 Shakey's planning programs assessed the program structure and broke it down into the necessary steps to complete the desired action.
 This level of computation required a large amount time to process, so Shakey typically performed its tasks very slowly.

 Symbolic AI researchers had long been plagued by the problem of updating, searching, and otherwise manipulating the symbolic worlds inside their AIs.
 A nouvelle system refers continuously to its sensors rather than to an internal model of the world.
 It processes the external world information it needs from the senses when it is required.
 As Brooks puts it, "the world is its own best model--always exactly up to date and complete in every detail."

 A central idea of nouvelle AI is that simple behaviors combine to form more complex behaviors over time.
 For example, simple behaviors can include elements like "move forward" and "avoid obstacles."
 A robot using nouvelle AI with simple behaviors like collision avoidance and moving toward a moving object could possibly come together to produce a more complex behavior like chasing a moving object.